IHPCSS/ihpcss-wiki/wiki/code-of-conduct.md

 ## 1. Expected Behavior

-he following behaviors are expected and requested of all IHPCSS participants and community members:
+The following behaviors are expected and requested of all IHPCSS participants and community members:

 - All participants, attendees, IHPCSS staff, and related personnel are to be treated with respect and dignity, valuing a diversity of views and opinions.
 - Be considerate and collaborative, critiquing ideas rather than individuals.